There are 4 main grant categories. Click on the drop down boxes to find out more about each one:

 Follow up

-We may be in contact during the months that follow project completion to request information regarding the benefits that implementing your project has brought about (e.g. environmental).
+In the event of grant funding approval, we will be in contact during the months of project implementation, and the months that follow project completion to request information regarding the benefits that implementing your project has brought about (e.g. environmental).
+You feedback is essential in assessing the benefits and value of this scheme, and in helping to shape any future similar grant schemes.

 To complete and submit and application.
 Click on the links below.
 Please ensure that you use the correct link for the grant category applicable to your organisation and project type.
 Please see Grant type and What type of projects can be applied for drop down boxes for further information on this.

-Click on the link below to complete an application form for this type of grant:
+Click here to complete an application form for this type of grant.

-Click on the link below to complete an application form for these type of grants:
+Click here to complete an application form for these types of grant.

 When completing an application form, please ensure that all necessary information is completed.
 Incomplete forms may be rejected.